Edible roots for the community garden

 Root crops are a concentrated source of dietary carbohydrates and proteins.
 They are among humanity’s oldest crops.

-Edible roots are suitable in community gardens:
+Edible roots are suitable in community gardens in:

-• with smaller allotments in which root crops with a shrub growth form, such as potato, can be grown.
+• smaller allotments in which root crops with a shrub growth form, such as potato, can be grown.

 Root crops come in both annual and perennial forms (perennials are those taking longer than two years to produce a crop).